lunarmodules/lua_cliargs/README.md

 ## Contributions

 If you come across a bug and you'd like to patch it, please fork the repository, commit your patch, and request a pull.

-**For collaborators**

-To deploy a new version, you must bump the rockspec and do a few things:

-1. rename the rockspec to reflect the new version (by incrementing the minor version, for example)
-1. edit the rockspec to point to the tarball that contains the new version (which also must follow the same naming convention)
-1. bump the version stored in the variable `cli._VERSION` in the bottom of the script `src/cliargs.lua`
-1. create the tarball using the helper bash script `tarballs/create_tarball.sh`: invoke it with two parameters: the MAJOR version and the MINOR one, ie: `./create_tarball.sh 1 4` to create a 1.4 versioned tarball of the repository
-1. add the new tarball to the Downloads of the repository so Luarocks can find it

 ## Thanks to